jessbudd/eleventyone-blog-2019/src/site/blog/add-old-post-content-warning-in-eleventy.md

 </code>
 </pre>

-I then created my shortcode folder and 'oldContentWarning.js'.
+I then created my shortcode folder and new `oldContentWarning.js` file.

 I started by importing the DateTime module from Luxon and adding a brief description of the function for future reference.